asfktz/Awaity.js/README.md

 - **Fine-grained Concurrency control**<br> Resolve all promises at once or in series of 3? the choice is yours.

-- **Built to support Tree Shaking from the ground up**<br> Take what you need leave the rest.
+- **Built to support Tree Shaking from the ground up**<br> Take what you need and leave the rest.

 - **Two flavors: Regular & FP style**<br> Similar to `lodash/fp`, Awaity.js comes with additional flavor to support functional composition. <br> If it speaks your language, try `awaity/fp`.

 ## Introduction
-Awaity.js is a subset of bluebird.js that focuses only on whats relevant for `async` / `await` while using native promises instead, the result is a functional utility library with minimal footprint. much like lodash, but for promises.
+Awaity.js is a subset of bluebird.js that focuses only on whats relevant for `async` / `await` while using native promises instead, the result is a functional utility library with a minimal footprint. much like lodash, but for promises.

-That greatly reduce the library footprint, while bluebird's is 17KB min/gzip, Awaity.js takes only 2KB for the whole lib, and since it built to support [tree&nbsp;shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) from the ground up, you can easily pick only whats relevant to you and end up with no more than 1KB.
+That greatly reduces the library footprint, while bluebird's is 17KB min/gzip, Awaity.js takes only 2KB for the whole lib, and since it built to support [tree&nbsp;shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) from the ground up, you can easily pick only whats relevant to you and end up with no more than 1KB.

 ```js
 import { map, props } from 'awaity/esm';